iamrajiv/GSoC-2022/GSoC_2022_Project_Proposal.md

 - Move documentation sources to code repositories so that we could enable documentation as code and make documentation patches a part of the contribution process.
 - Automation that builds the site from multiple repositories.
 It includes scripting, GitHub Actions, and automated configuration management.
 - GitHub workflows for continuous deployment of the website to GitHub Pages, Netlify, Vercel, etc.
 - Implement previews for the website and support for staging changes (e.g. pre-release documentation).
-Developer and Contributor documentation for the new engine, in collaboration with the documentation contributors.

 and many more.